Basirhat: Road

+A ring road is planned around Kolkata to reduce traffic and improve connectivity in the metropolitan area.
+The eastern part of this road will pass through Basirhat, helping the city become better connected to the rest of the region.

+Railway

+Basirhat railway station is the most busiest railway station after Barasat Junction railway station in Barasat-Hasnabad Suburban railway line of Sealdah railway division.

+Infrastructure

+Parks

+Basirhat has got plenty of green spaces such as Rabindra Saikat Park, Lake Terrace (SurjaKanta Park), Bow Bazar Park, Hari Narayan Ghosh Park, Dinesh Majumder Park, Alok Jharna Park.

+Shopping and Amenities

+Basirhat is famous for its shopping street area, extended from city's boatghat area to Bowbazar area via Itinda Road.
+Recently many National and Multinational brands are opening their stores in Basirhat.
+Several new shopping malls have been built along the Itinda Road area of Basirhat in recent years.

 Civic administration

+Municipality

+Civic administration is the responsibility of the Basirhat Municipality which is the seventh oldest in West Bengal after that of Kolkata, Uttarpara, Shantipur, Howrah, Krishnanagar, and Burdwan.
+Basirhat Municipality covers an area of 22.01 km2.
+It has jurisdiction over the entire city of Basirhat.
+It is divided into 23 administrative wards.

 Police station

 Basirhat police station covers an area of 267 km2 and serves a population of 637,538.
 Basirhat PS has under it Basirhat town outpost and two other outposts at Panitor and Boatghat.
 The police district has a 22 km border, out which 14 km is land border and 8 km is riverine border.
 11 km of the border remains unfenced.
 Basirhat PS has jurisdiction over Basirhat municipal area and Basirhat I CD Block.

 Around half of the 4,095 km long India-Bangladesh border has been fenced and vigil along the border has been tightened up.
 As of 2017, Cattle smuggling across the border was unofficially estimated to be a Rs.
 4,000 crore business, half of it across the Basirhat border and the balance through Malda and Murshidabad.

 In 2017, The Sunday Guardian reported, “The crackdown by the Border Security Force (BSF) on the illegal, but lucrative, business of cow smuggling along the India-Bangladesh border in West Bengal’s North 24 Parganas district, resulted in immense resentment among a section of the area’s minority community.
 This culminated in the communal flare-up in the state’s Basirhat sub-division earlier this month.
 A source close to the state’s ruling Trinamool Congress told The Sunday Guardian over phone, “Cow smuggling to Bangladesh, through the riverine border in Basirhat, Taki and other adjoining areas, has taken a hit as the BSF has become very strict and is maintaining a constant vigil.
 This has hurt the locals, who were earning crores from these illegal activities.
-Rendered jobless, they blamed the situation on the majority community.””
+Rendered jobless, they blamed the situation on the majority community.”